-- g.
-The half time interval shall be of 10 minutes duration and may only be altered with the consent of the referee.
-It shall not exceed 15 minutes. - h.
-There shall be no replays.
-If the ties are level at the end of full time, extra-time of 15 minutes each way shall be played.
-After extra-time, if the scores are still level the tie shall be decided by the taking of penalty kicks accordance with FIFA instructions. - i.
+- aaa.
 If from any cause over which neither Club has control a match is not played to a conclusion, the match shall be replayed.
 In the event of any match not being played on the date arranged through the ground being declared unfit by the appointed match referee, or a more local referee nominated by him, the match shall be played on the following Sunday unless a prior date has been mutually agreed or unless otherwise decided by the Association.
 In the event of such postponement, the Home team must notify their opponents, the Association and the Referees Appointments Officer.
-The Association may, after two postponements or any postponement thereafter, order a fixture to be reversed. - j.
+The Association may, after two postponements or any postponement thereafter, order a fixture to be reversed. - bbb.
 In case of replays being ordered for breach of Rules in rounds prior to the Final, the first charge on the gate shall be the Referee's expenses, then the expenses of the non-offending team.
-Any surplus shall be paid to the non-offending team. - k.
+Any surplus shall be paid to the non-offending team. - ccc.
 Any Club failing to play on the appointed date without showing a good and sufficient cause shall be eliminated from the competition and fined in accordance with the Fines Tariff.
 The Club may also be subject to further penalties as determined by the Association.

-- a.
-All results are to be reported by SMS message to the Association Full-Time system by no later than 6pm (10pm for evening matches) on the day of the match.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - b.
+a.
+All results are to be reported by SMS message to the Association Full-Time system by no later than 6pm on the day of the match.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

+b.
 After the conclusion of each competition match, the Secretary of each club shall send to the Association within three days (Sundays excluded) the official form containing a list of players participating, the result of the match and a Club marking of the Referee.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - c.
-Should a Club intentionally submit a wrong or false name, such Club shall be charged with misconduct and be dealt with as the Association may determine. - d.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

+c.
+Should a Club intentionally submit a wrong or false name, such Club shall be charged with misconduct and be dealt with as the Association may determine.

+d.
 The Association shall arrange the checking of team sheets and report to the Club or Clubs concerned any breaches discovered within four days of receipt of the team sheet.

 a. i.
 When the Clubs have been reduced to four, two Semi-Finals shall be played.

 These matches shall take place on the grounds of the clubs drawn first in each tie and shall be played to a conclusion on the day.